lpmi-13/veilid-terraform-gcp/README.md

 ## Setting up access

-1. Sign up for a GCP account you don't already have one and create a project.
+1. Sign up for a GCP account if you don't already have one and create a project.
 Just call it whatever you want, but use that value in the `provider` block in `main.tf`.

 2. Install the gcloud cli.
 The docs [here](https://cloud.google.com/sdk/docs/install) are very good and easy to follow.